A tourist's guide to regularity structures and singular stochastic PDEs: Regularity structures built from integration operators

-Recall from the definition of a model the meaning of the splitting maps $\Delta$ and $\Delta^+$ as backbone of `recentering' operations.
-Assumption \refB{B1} identifies in $T$ a subset of elements built from operators $\mcI_n$.
-Identity \eqref{EqDefnDeltaIkTau} specifies the action of the recentering operations on these elements: Up to a Taylor-type term, the recentered version of $\mcI_n\tau$ is obtained by applying $\mcI_n$ to the recentered version of $\tau$.
-A similar remark holds for $T^+$, with the difference that $T^+$ is entirely constructed from the $\mcI^+_n$ operators and the polynomials, and has no other elements.
-Note that identity \eqref{EqDefnDeltaIkTau} identifies $\mcI_{n+\ell}^+\tau$ as $\ell!(\mcI_n\tau/X^\ell)$.
-We let the readers check that identity \eqref{EqIntertwiningDeltaDelta+} ensures the comodule property

-on elements of $T$ of the form $\mcI_n\tau$.
 The operator $\mcI_n$ is an abstract version of the convolution operator $\partial^n{\bf K}$.
 The restriction $|n|_{\frak{s}}\le1$ on $n$ means that we only consider ${\bf K}$ or $\partial_i{\bf K}$; this is sufficient for the study of all (systems of) singular stochastic PDEs whose solutions are functions involving second order differential operators satisfying the above classical Schauder estimate.
+Two remarks are in order.